Shopify/checkout-sheet-kit-android/README.md

     override fun onCheckoutCanceled() {
         // Called when the checkout was canceled by the buyer.
-    }
+        // Note: this is also called when checkout is closed after a successful purchase }

     override fun onCheckoutFailed(error: CheckoutException) {